ruma/ruma/README.md

 nightly for crates.io releases of our crates, and we will try to avoid releasing crates that depend on features that were only just stabilized.

+`ruma-signatures` is an exception: It uses cryptographic libraries that often use relatively new features and that we don't want to use outdated versions of.
+It is guarateed to work with whatever is the latest stable version though.

 ## License

 [MIT](http://opensource.org/licenses/MIT)